On k-rational and k-Du Bois local complete intersections: Introduction

 This theorem is in turn a consequence of an analogous result we establish for log resolutions of the pair $(X, Z)$, as opposed to $Z$ itself; see Theorem \ref{thm_vanishing_log}.
 The proofs of Theorems \ref{thm_main} and \ref{thm_vanishing} make use of Saito's theory of mixed Hodge modules \cite{Saito-MHM}, especially duality and the description of the Hodge filtration on the local cohomology $\cH_Z^1(\shO_X)$ in terms of the $V$-filtration.

 {\bf Acknowledgements.} We especially thank R. Laza for outlining the program we address here, and for asking us many relevant questions.
-We also thank him and R. Friedman for sharing an early version of the paper \cite{FL1}, which discusses many of these topics in the case of isolated singularities.
+We also thank him and R.~Friedman for sharing an early version of the paper \cite{FL1}, which discusses many of these topics in the case of isolated singularities.
+We would like to thank the anonymous referee for several comments and suggestions on a previous version of this article.